opendatasoft/ods-documentation-explore-api/source/includes/wfs-v2/introduction.md

 ```http
 GET https://documentation-resources.opendatasoft.com/api/wfs?service=WFS&request=GetCapabilities HTTP/1.1
 ```

-* Example 2 : To retrieve the service provider metadata, you can use the following URL.
+* Example 1 : To retrieve the service metadata.
+This will return an XML document that describes the capabilities of the WFS service, including supported operations, data types, and service metadata.

 >